ray-project/ray/doc/source/memory-management.rst

       def __init__(self, a, b):
           pass

-In the above example the memory quota is specified statically by the decorator, but you can also set them dynamically at runtime using ``_remote()`` as follows:
+In the above example, the memory quota is specified statically by the decorator, but you can also set them dynamically at runtime using ``_remote()`` as follows:

 .. code-block:: python